ELLY BEAD - SANDY & NICOLE

 CREATIVITY IS EMPOWERING TO ME BECAUSE It keeps me child-like.
 It keeps me from thinking too much.
 And it keeps me from become stagnant in life.
 The act of creating is the medicine that I use to heal wounds in ways that I think very few avenues can.

-I am a simple creator out of the Midwest who loves to use multiple mediums to express my inner self to those who wish to participate.
+I am a simple creator who loves to use multiple mediums to express my inner self to those who wish to participate.
 The perfect evening would be spent with good people, engaging conversation, a glass of wine in hand, and live music and laughter.